cabalism/updo/README.md

 $ make -f project-files.mk ghc-x.y.z.dhall2stack.yaml
 ```

+### Modified Time Travel

+Be careful with modified time that make relies on.
+If you hand-modify a target
+so that it is newer than a prerequisite then make will not use its recipe to
+build the target.
+This is easy to do inadvertently with a git GUI tool when
+discarding changes or by doing a `git restore` of a project, such as
+`stack.upgrade.yaml`.
+As git advances the modified time, this is effectively the
+same as `touch stack.upgrade.yaml`.
+To recover from this situation, either;
+- Run make with its `--always-make` flag.
+- Remove the target with `rm stack.upgrade.yaml`.

 ### Lock Files

 For stack, the project and its lock are separate targets (`.yaml` and